There’s more to the glyphosate controversy

 Long story short, glyphosate and aluminum are a toxic combination for the pineal gland and the body as a whole.

 Glyphosate has also been found to have negative effects on the gut biome.
 The gut biome is the healthy bacteria in the intestinal tract that provide health benefits to our entire body.
 A disruption in the gut biome makes room for pathogenic (bad) microbes to live and can create open space for toxins to penetrate the intestinal surface and get absorbed into the body.
 That paired with glyphosate’s uncanny ability to chelate metals such as aluminum can lead to serious issues.

 A healthy gut biome is composed of beneficial bacteria that are fed by a healthy diet in order to thrive.
 This in turn creates a healthy balance of neurotransmitters, hormones, enzymes and proper nutrient absorption.
-These healthy bacteria physical take up all the space on the intestine and that way when a pathogenic bacteria, virus or toxic chemical enter the GI tract there’s nowhere for them to physical make a home and they pass on through the feces.
+These healthy bacteria take up all the space on the intestine and that way when a pathogenic bacteria, virus or toxic chemical, enter the GI tract there’s nowhere for them to physically make a home and they pass on through the faeces.
 When that healthy biome isn’t well established, gets interrupted or impaired, or worse is completely destroyed, their protective qualities and health benefits decline or disappear.